sketch by Cathy Barton Para

 The Missouri Folklore Society was organized December 15, 1906, “to encourage the collection, preservation and study of folklore in the widest sense, including customs, institutions, beliefs, signs, legends, language, literature, musical arts, and folk arts and crafts of all ethnic groups throughout the State of Missouri.”
 We continue to support the cultivation and study of the folkgroups and folkways of our state — and beyond.

-MARK YOUR CALENDARS AND WATCH THIS SPACE!
-The annual meeting of the Missouri Folklore Society will be November 6-8 in Springfield.
-Deets to follow.
+MARK YOUR CALENDARS!
+The 2026 annual meeting of the Missouri Folklore Society will be November 5-7, at the magnificent Elfindale Mansion in Springfield.
+For questions, email mofolklore@gmail.com Members are strongly encouraged to recruit friends, especially educators.

 Got a folklore- or folklife-related event for our newsletter?
 Want to contribute to our collections here, or ask a question of our knowledgeable members?
 Contact the webmaster: adavis@truman.edu You can also write PO Box 1757, Columbia MO 65205